 (Asbestos, Lead, CAM-17, TPHg, TPHd Sampling & Oversight)

 San Francisco, California

-Performed a hazardous materials survey of the floors of the building in anticipation of a full floor demolition.
-The surveys included an asbestos survey to identify asbestos-containing materials (ACM), a lead paint screening to identify lead-based coatings (LBC) and/or lead-containing coatings (LCC), and a visual inspection to identify suspect poly-chlorinated biphenyl (PCB) containing light ballasts and suspect mercury-containing florescent light tubes.
-A full asbestos and lead specification was created to work with the abatement contractor.
+Performed hazardous materials surveys of the floors of the building in anticipation of a full floor demolition.
+The surveys included an asbestos survey to identify asbestos-containing materials (ACM), lead paint screening to identify lead-based coatings (LBC) and/or lead-containing coatings (LCC), and a visual inspection to identify suspect poly-chlorinated biphenyl (PCB) containing light ballasts and suspect mercury-containing florescent light tubes.
+A full asbestos and lead specification was also created to work with the abatement contractor.